Application Deadlines

 Notification of Admission Decision

-For applicants who submit a complete application, an admissions decision will be sent in January through March, depending on the application round.
+Completed applications will be reviewed after each round and decisions sent approximately 6 weeks after the applicable deadline.
 All communication regarding the status of the application, including admission decisions, will be through email only.
 Application status updates will be displayed on the online application status page.

 Offer and Tuition Deposit